-(Added July 9, 2007, ZA07-07-01)

-Section 23.30.
-Day care home.

-Where allowed, a day care home shall meet the following requirements:

-[1] The day care home shall be clearly incidental to the residential use of the dwelling and conducted in such a manner that the average neighbor, under normal circumstances, would not be aware of the day care home's existence.

-[2] The use of accessory buildings in connection with the day care home shall be prohibited.

-[3] The operator of a day care home shall be the owner of the property or as a renter have written permission from the property owner.
-The operator shall reside in the dwelling as their permanent residence.

-[4] No more than six (6) children under the age of seventeen (17) may be cared for at any one (1) time, including those that are permanent residents of the dwelling where the day care home is located.

-[5] Outdoor play area shall be fenced or otherwise enclosed and shall not include driveways, parking areas or land unsuited for children's play area.
-Outdoor play area shall not be allowed in the front or side yards of the dwelling.

-[6] Hours of operation shall be limited to Monday thru Friday from 6:00 a.m. to 6:00 p.m.

-[7] No signage, other than such signs allowed in Chapter 25 of this Resolution, shall be permitted.

-[8] No part-time or full-time employees shall be allowed except as required by State of Georgia Day Care Licensing for emergency situations.
+(a) No more than two (2) dwelling units shall be permitted on a single lot.

+(b) The lot area and lot width shall be a minimum of twice the required lot area and lot width for a single-family dwelling for the district in which it is located.

-[9] The location must meet all performance and development standards for the district in which the day care home is located.
+(c) The additional dwelling shall meet the front, rear and side yard setback requirements for the district in which it is located.

-[10] Day care homes shall only be allowed within single family detached dwellings.

-[11] All local, state and federal requirements that pertain to the use and operation of a day care home shall be met.

-(Added July 23, 2007, ZA07-07-03)
+(d) The arrangement of such additional single-family dwelling shall be in such a manner that, if the lot or parcel of land is ever subdivided, no substandard lots or nonconforming buildings are created.

+(e) All additional single-family dwellings shall meet applicable building codes and sewerage disposal methods as required by Macon-Bibb County, Georgia.

+Section 23.27.02.
+Condominium developments.

+Condominium developments must meet all applicable regulations of the "Georgia Condominium Act."
+O.C.G.A. §§ 44-3-70 et seq.

-Section 23.31.
+Section 23.27.03.
 Donation container.

-Donation containers may be allowed as a conditional or permitted use in C-1, C-2, C-4, C-5, PDC, PDE, M-1 and M-2 districts provided the following requirements are met:
+Donation containers may be allowed as a conditional or permitted use in C-1, C-2, C-4, C-5, M-1, M-2, and commercial and industrial areas of PDS and PDM districts provided the following requirements are met:

 [1] Supplemental definitions.
 For the purposes of this section, the following supplemental definitions shall be used:

-(a) Donation container—Conditional use: Any structure or container which may have enclosing walls, a roof and a floor, not to exceed the dimensions of 24 feet in length, 8 feet in width and 7 feet in height, used for the collection of items to be donated to a charitable organization as defined by these regulations; such structure or container may be mobile or a vehicle meeting the size requirements of this section.
+(a) Donation container—Conditional use: Any structure or container which may have enclosing walls, a roof and a floor, not to exceed the dimensions of 24 feet in length, 8 feet in width and 7 feet in height, used for the collection of items to be donated to a charitable organization; such structure or container may be mobile or a vehicle meeting the size requirements of this section.

 (b) Donation container—Permitted use: Any structure or container which may have enclosing walls, a roof and a floor, not to exceed the dimensions of six (6) feet in length, six (6) feet in width and six (6) feet in height, used for the collection of items to be donated to a charitable organization as defined by these regulations.

-(c) Charitable organization: An organization which is registered in the State of Georgia as a non-profit (501c3) corporation which is located and doing business in Bibb County, Georgia.
+(c) Charitable organization: An organization which is registered in the State of Georgia as a non-profit (501c3) corporation which is located and doing business in Macon-Bibb County, Georgia.

 [2] Structure requirements.